MiVeKu/FileServer/README.md

 ## Description

 ### File server is a basic web application for uploading files to MongoDB database for storage and listing uploaded files in the database.
 Currently the app can stream back image files for viewing.
+The applications interface is in Finnish.

 File server uses:
 * MonogoDB, a NoSQL database used to store data